westpa/westpa2_tutorials/basic_nacl/README.md

-# Basic WESTPA tutorial: Na+ Cl- association
+# Creating "binless" resampling schemes: Na+/Cl- association simulations
-This tutorial is meant to introduce new users to the WESTPA software for running Weighted Ensemble (WE) simulations.
+This tutorial is meant to introduce advanced techniques when using WESTPA software for running Weighted Ensemble (WE) simulations.

 ## Tutorial files